5 Steps to Take When Served with Eviction Court Papers in Montana

 Step Five: Seek legal help if you have any questions.

 Montana Legal Services Association (MLSA) provides free legal help to low-income Montanans.
 The only way to find out if MLSA can help you is for you to apply.
 It may take MLSA more than a week to complete your application, so you might need to file a written Answer before you get a chance to talk to a lawyer.
 Even if you can’t talk to a lawyer before you file an Answer, a lawyer may still help you with advice on your hearing and/or mediation.
 Learn more about how to apply for free legal help from MLSA.

 If you are eligible for Montana Legal Services Association, you may be able use Ask Karla to ask a volunteer attorney a civil legal question by email.

 The State Bar Lawyer Referral Service may give you contact information for attorneys who provide, for a fee, the type of assistance you are seeking.
-You can contact the State Bar Lawyer Referral Service at (406) 449-6577 or montanabar.org.
+You can contact the State Bar Lawyer Referral Service at licensedlawyer.org/mt or (406) 449-6577.